JMBurley/Rules_of_Data_Science/README.md

   Cleaning is, for most of us, an unfortunate chore (happy to have it done but rarely happy about doing it) and framing part of our data science workflow as "cleaning" creates an aversion that is harmful.

-  "Cleaning" implies that the cleaned data is sole result, that the data starting off dirty was an aberrant mistake if we could get a genie to magic up clean data with no human memory of how it was cleaned we could be productive data scientists focused on the "real work".
+  "Cleaning" implies that the cleaned data is sole result, that the data starting off dirty was an aberrant mistake and if we could get a genie to magic up clean data with no human memory of how it was cleaned we could be more productive data scientists focused on the "real work".

   But data cleaning is selectively choosing and applying tranformations to create the best possible MECE dataset for downstream analysis and models.
 And that is anything but trivial, it's the foundation for decision-making (recall we are really decision scientists).
 Doing that means understanding the data, and considered that way it is obvious that "cleaning" isn't a menial chore but one of the most important parts of getting a good model.
 That's an important mindset change that make you more attentive and happier when doing it.